 - I received a notification that seemed to indicate that my reply had been posted to the CUNY Digital Humanities Initiative as a forum post

 - It looks like my email reply was posted as a comment on a forum thread that I had started this morning -- https://commons.gc.cuny.edu/groups/digital-humanities-initiative/forum/topic/fwd-digital-humanities-at-the-community-college-in-the-us-please-respond-to-our-survey/#post-54970

-#4 Updated by Raymond Hoh about 2 years ago
+#4 Updated by Raymond Hoh over 2 years ago